PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 retained only as historical evidence; do not rerun Tier 5 or use its failed models as current improvement gates.

+The rank-five NDHWC pre-Concat layout matcher is mechanically isolated in `passes/ndhwc_concat_layout.py`.
+Its extracted function AST matches the characterized central implementation at SHA-256 `0b0c625290f2ed31351ca204b0bbc5f2a463fa09ffe1bf1eccb8ff15de6aee17`.
+The lowerer retains a compatibility wrapper and all five existing production calls at this checkpoint, so pass ordering and retry behavior are unchanged.
+The next checkpoint replaces the repeated whole-graph maps and direct list deletion with shared `ModelIRGraphIndex`/`LayoutState` mutation and one stable transactional runner.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter